 • When Profit Ratios are less than 20%, assign a score of 0 points

-Build the Conditions
+Build the conditions

 Now that we’ve built a tested results calculation and set out what we want to build, it’s time to assemble it.
 First, rebuild the result calculation and add the syntax for the first set of conditions.